hheisego/Cisco-automation/README.md

 -------> Introduction <-------

-This documents describes how to setup a python script used and intended automate repetitive manual work.
+This documents describes how to setup a python script used and intended to automate repetitive / manual work.
 I have written this document for one colleague who needs to get information from 1000 devices every month for billing purposes, he used to waste at least 5 hours to achieve this, well we simply are wasting now 10 minutes.

 -------# Prerequisites / Requirements #--------